ilentt/xmldata/XML_folder_to_product.md

 # 1. Define product

 To defined product you should organization your product have one or many parent and child.
-Each parent or child always have one or many attribute depend on your product or business requirement
+Each parent or child always have one or many attribute depend on your product or business requirement.
+The product maybe Book, Fashion, Food, Machine compo

 #### Example:
 ```xml